Chapter 37

 I was staring into the distance as I mulled over his words.
 The next thing I knew, he was gone, left without another word, and just vanished.
 I’d need to learn that trick.
 But at that moment, I needed to think about the black-and-white thing.
 I decided I was going to meditate on it.

 Back in my room, I lay on my bed, hands clasped loosely over my chest, eyes closed.
 I had found this to be the easiest way for me to meditate.
 I did some breathing exercises to get my mindset into place and thought long and hard on a world with no black and white.
 If there was no pure good or bad in the world, then that meant the world was a place of moral gray-scale.
-If that was the case, what shade of grey was I?
-And more importantly, what shade of grey will I be after a few years working with The Company?
+If that was the case, what shade of gray was I?
+And more importantly, what shade of gray will I be after a few years working with The Company?

 Thank you for picking up my work.
 If you enjoy it and want to support me, be sure to check out my Patreon.
 Soon enough I'll have exclusive offers for supporters.